 Freeze and Frost Protection

 A radiation frost occurs when an inversion layer develops on a clear night with calm winds and can damage flowers preventing fruit development.
-When the temperature falls below 28 degrees Fahrenheit for at least four hours fruit can experience freeze damaged.
+When the temperature falls below 28 degrees Fahrenheit for at least four hours fruit can experience freeze damage.
 Freeze damaged fruit can still be harvested for juicing.
 The greatest threat to orange groves occurs when temperatures drop to extreme lows (four hours at 20 degrees Fahrenheit) or just below freezing for extended periods of time (28 degrees Fahrenheit for 12 continuous hours) which causes ice formation in the tree tissue, potentially causing limb or tree death.

 Smudge pots, rarely used today, are filled with oil and burned throughout the orange groves to raise the temperature enough to prevent extensive crop damage.
 A piped fuel heater system with oil, natural gas, or propane can also be used.
 When a radiation frost with calm wind is predicted, windmills can be used to raise the temperature by disruption of an inversion layer.
 Helicopters have also be used for the same purpose.